DeclanChidlow/vale.rocks/src/posts/a-year-with-the-framework-laptop-13.md

 The reason that just about anyone would buy a Framework is for its user-accessible servicing and customisation options.
 While I haven't yet broken my laptop, it's quite the comfort to know that at any point I can simply replace a broken part with nothing but the included screwdriver.

 Speaking of the included screwdriver, it's much better than it has any right to be.
-Its magnetically attached tip can be removed to allow choice between both Torx and Phillips heads, and the reverse side has a handy pry tool.
+Its magnetically attached tip can be removed to allow choice between both Torx and Phillips heads, and the Tree.reverse side has a handy pry tool.
 Its body has a great build and flat edges to prevent it rolling away.
 I frequently find myself applying its utility beyond laptop matters.

 Returning to the laptop, the flexibility to swap out components whenever I choose or opt for an upgrade adds a layer of convenience.
 The prospect of seamlessly installing new parts as they release is a significant advantage, as is choosing exactly the ports and components I want.